Undocumented Student Resources

 Created by undocumented students, for undocumented students, our group and our meetings provide a space to connect with community members, share on and off-campus resources, and learn about opportunities for engagement, advocacy, leadership and more.

-Meetings are once a month.
 For general questions about the group or information to join, please contact us at undocu@plu.edu

 Paying for College

 Although undocumented students are unable to qualify for federal student aid using the FAFSA, there are a number of scholarships at PLU and beyond to make attending a private college possible.
-Additionally, faculty, staff, and students have been working to insure that access to course materials is not a barrier to student success through the development of the Lute Library and Course Reserves.
+Additionally, faculty, staff, and students have been working to ensure that access to course materials is not a barrier to student success through the development of the Lute Library and Course Reserves.

 Undocumented students attending PLU are considered for the university’s academic and artistic achievement scholarships in the same manner as domestic students.